shahriarhossain/MailChimp.Api.Net/README.md

 As the name says **MailChimp.Api.Net** is a .Net wrapper that expose a very simple yet elegant wrapper around the MailChimp RESTful JSON API version 3.0 documented at https://kb.mailchimp.com/api

+If you think you've found a bug, create an issue.
+Pull requests are gladly accepted, but if you are planning to make big change you should discuss it to make sure we all are in the same page.

 Current Status:
 ====
 Reports: